kelvinjou/SpotifyAdDetector/README.md

 Additionally, for the `spotifyUsername` variable, paste in the email you signed up with for Spotify(just like step 1 but without the pwd)

 4. Go ahead and click `Edit Settings` in the app dashboard and fill in the uri: `http://localhost:8888/callback` under `redirect URIs`
+You don't have to fill the other fields, because they are only required by iOS, Android, etc.
 Scroll to the bottom and click to the bottom and click "Save" or else it won't save(duh)
   Note: If you do change your `spotifyRedirectURI` value to something else(in the python file), you'll have to do it in the here as well.